cybergis/real_time_heat_exposure_with_LBSMD/README.md

 2. Data Retrieval
   a.
 If you want to retrieve the full dataset:

-    1. Generate a ssh key by: ssh-keygen
+    i.
+Generate a ssh key by: ssh-keygen

-    2. Retrieve your ssh key and send it to corresponding author
+    ii.
+Retrieve your ssh key and send it to corresponding author

-    3. Authorized used will be given the permission to retrive Twitter data on Keeling
+    iii.
+Authorized used will be given the permission to retrive Twitter data on Keeling

   b.
 You can also use the sample data: https://doi.org/10.6084/m9.figshare.21780065

-    1. Download the dataset and unzip it
+    i.
+Download the dataset and unzip it

-    2. Rename the data_sample to data and upload the dataset to CyberGISX
+    ii.
+Rename the data_sample to data and upload the dataset to CyberGISX

 3. Use the notebook provided for near real-time analysis of your own/reproduce the result in the manuscript